EnzoAndree/Tutorial-GM-CRG/README.md

 ## Obtaining data

-If you want know how install SRA toolkit visit this [tutorial](https://github.com/microgenomics/tutorials/blob/master/sra.md).

 You need to install SRA toolkit so go to [this](http://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=software) site and download MacOS 64 bit architecture file.
 Double-click on sratoolkit.2.5.7-mac64.tar.gz to uncompress the file and again on sratoolkit.2.5.7-mac64.tar.
 Now you must move the folder sratoolkit.2.5.7-mac64 to your home directoy, in my case is /Users/Enzo/sratoolkit.2.5.7-mac64. next, you must open the terminal, the easy way is pressing **CMD ⌘ + SPACE** and type "terminal" and click on it, or press Intro:

 ![Open terminal](https://raw.githubusercontent.com/eandree/TutorialDeNovoAssembly/master/img/open-terminal.png)